Angel-ML/angel/docs/assistant/ModelLoader_en.md

 # ModelLoader
 > After the training process is completed, the model needs to be put into production envirionment.
-To offer a better interface by which other systems can utilize the models trained by Angel conveniently, Angel provides a `ModelLoader` class as a model loading tool. `ModelLoader` provides a set of static methods that read and store model files on memory in basic data structures (Array and Map).
+To offer a better interface by which other systems can utilize the models trained by Angel conveniently, Angel provides a `ModelLoader` class as a model loading tool. `ModelLoader` provides a set of static methods that read and store model files in memory in basic data structures (Array and Map).

 1. **loadToDoubleArrays**
     - **Definition**: ```double[][] loadToDoubleArrays(String modelDir, Configuration conf) throws IOException```